-There are 47 appointed Graduate faculty located at all three University of Toronto campuses.
-There are also 15 Professors Emeriti, 28 Status Appointments, Visiting Scholars and Cross Appointments, and 10 St. George Undergraduate Instructors.
+There are numerous appointed Graduate faculty located at all three University of Toronto campuses.
+There are also Professors Emeriti, Status-Only Appointments, Visiting Scholars and Cross-Appointments, in addition to St. George Undergraduate Instructors.
 For more information on our faculty, please see the People section.

 The geographic areas of strength in archaeology include Canada (Ontario, the Arctic, and British Columbia), Asia, Africa, Latin America, and France.
 Topical areas include human ecology, ethnoarchaeology, lithic analysis, archaeometry, archaeozoology, and palaeoethnobotany.

 Area strengths in social-cultural and linguistic anthropology include sub-Arctic Canada, the Caribbean, Latin America, North America, Europe, Asia, Australia and New Guinea, Africa, and the Middle East.